-Labeling a product as a Nutraceutical is a great marketing strategy - but is it beneficial as a regulatory path?
+Labeling a product as a Nutraceutical is a great marketing strategy - but is it beneficial as a nutraceutical regulatory path?
 The answer, unfortunately, is no. These products can be purchased over the counter and do not require a prescription.
+We can not use pharmaceutical labels as nutraceutical labels.
 Although many consumers regularly take these products without any negative side effects, the truth is that they actually are not regulated by the FDA or any other agency so it’s really important that people pay attention to what and how much they are taking, especially when combined with other nutraceuticals and medications.

-Within our regulatory framework Nutraceuticals are considered to be food supplements and their labels must follow the current guidelines.
+Within our regulatory framework Nutraceuticals are considered to be dietary supplements and their labels must follow the current guidelines for dietary supplements.
 Some people initially believe these products to be something in between a food supplement and a drug, but in our experience they are almost always the former.
-It’s very important to properly classify your product in the correct category so that you’re not attributing properties that it does not have or that are not considered under regulations - which could lead to a lack of compliance with health authorities like the FDA.
-The following five statements are required on Dietary Supplement labels:
+It’s very important to properly classify your nutraceutical product in the correct category so that you’re not attributing properties that it does not have or that are not considered under regulations - which could lead to a lack of compliance with health authorities like the FDA.
+The following five statements are required on FDA Dietary Supplement labels: